Leslie H. Sabo Jr.: Subsequent recognition

 Although he was posthumously promoted to the rank of sergeant, the circumstances of Sabo's death remained unclear to his family for several decades thereafter.
 Officially the military reported Sabo had been killed by a sniper while guarding an ammunition cache somewhere in Vietnam.
 Shortly after the action Sabo's company commander, Captain Jim Waybright, recommended him for the Medal of Honor, but the accounts of Sabo's actions and citation were lost for several decades.
 This changed in 1999 when Alton Mabb, another Vietnam War veteran of the 101st Airborne Division and a columnist for the division association magazine, uncovered the documents while at the National Archives in College Park, Maryland.
 Mabb publicized Sabo's exploits in the magazine and also wrote U.S. Congresswoman Corrine Brown D.-FL, whom he asked to forward the recommendation.
 Brown lobbied the U.S. Department of Defense for Sabo to be recognized and, in 2006, Secretary of the Army Francis J. Harvey recommended that Sabo receive the Medal of Honor.
 Due to the delay in processing the citation, however, the award had to be approved by an act of Congress, so Brown attached it as a rider to a 2008 defense authorization bill.
 After continued delays in the process, however, Sabo's family contacted U.S. Congressman Jason Altmire D.-PA to push the award through the Defense Department.
 Secretary of the Army John McHugh recommended the Medal of Honor for Sabo in March 2010 and, on 16 April 2012, it was announced that Sabo's family would receive the medal from U.S. President Barack Obama at a White House ceremony, 42 years after the action.
-Sabo posthumously received the Medal of Honor at the White House 16 May 2012, which was accepted by his widow.
+Sabo posthumously received the Medal of Honor at the White House on 16 May 2012, which was accepted by his widow.
 Sabo is interred at Holy Redeemer Cemetery in North Sewickley Township, Pennsylvania, and is honored at a memorial to B Company in Marietta, Ohio, the home of his former commanding officer.
 Company of Heroes, a book written by Ellwood City-based journalist Eric Poole about Sabo and his fellow soldiers in Bravo Company, was released in 2015 by Osprey Publishing.